-In order to drop/add a course, the student needs five signatures.
-One from a parent, one from the teacher whose course is being dropped, one by the teacher whose course is being picked-up, one from the School Counselor and one from the Jr. & Sr. High Principal.
-Drop / Add will only be considered the first three (3) days of the semester.
+In order to drop/add a course, the student needs five signatures: one from a parent, one from the teacher whose course is being dropped, one by the teacher whose course is being picked up, one from the School Counselor and one from the Jr. & Sr. High Principal.
+Drop / Add will only be considered the first three (3) days of the 1st semester.
+Students must take the course selection process seriously; therefore, no changes will be made to a student's 2nd semester schedule unless for one of the 5 reasons listed above.